nueip/codeigniter-model/README.md

 ### Configuration

-Read & Write Connections could be set in the model which extends `yidas\Model`, you could defind the read & write databases in extended `My_model` for every models.
+Read & Write Connections could be set in the model which extends `nueip\Model`, you could defind the read & write databases in extended `My_model` for every models.

 There are three types to set read & write databases: